SuperTuxii/WolfBugs/README.md

 [Detailed Issue](https://github.com/henkelmax/corpse/issues/186)

-**Sets the font formatting used in Tab List to the one used by the default gamemode:**
+**Makes the font formatting used in PlayerTabOverlay ignore the gamemode**

-When default gamemode is:
-- spectator, the text in the Tab List will be cursive.
-- anything else, the text in the Tab List will be normal.